 - Did Dr Hughes lose control over the arbitrations – he was conducting at least seven – because Telstra knew he had not declared his conflict of interest?

 - Did the secret use of Ferrier Hodgson Corporate Advisory (FHCA) as the secondary arbitrator for Graham’s arbitration contribute to Dr Hughes losing control over the process?

-Telstra knew Dr Hughes helped with Graham’s defence in the 1990-1993 Federal Court action.
-Why did they accept his appointment as an arbitrator for the COT arbitrations, knowing his previous involvement with Graham meant he had a serious conflict of interest?
-Graham never saw this threatening AGS letter.
-His own legal team – a team that included Dr Hughes – deliberately concealed it from him.
-Perhaps Telstra accepted Dr Hughes’s previous association with Graham’s Telstra Federal Court action, without raising that it conflicted his appointment as COT arbitrator because they knew the AGS letter never surfaced after it was sent to Landers &Rogers.
+Telstra knew Dr Hughes had previously assisted Mr Schorer’s defence in the 1990-1993 Federal Court action.
+Why did they accept his appointment as an arbitrator for the COT arbitrations, knowing his previous involvement with Mr Schorer meant he had a serious conflict of interest?
+Mr Schorer has placed on record that he never saw this threatening AGS letter.
+His own legal team – a team that included Mr Gordon Hughes – deliberately concealed it from him.
+Perhaps Telstra accepted Dr Hughes’ previous association with Graham’s Telstra Federal Court action, without raising that it conflicted with his appointment as COT arbitrator because they knew the AGS letter never surfaced after it was sent.
 Could this be why they did not expose Dr Hughes’ conflict of interest as soon as he was proposed as the official arbitrator?
 Could it be that someone connected to Telstra, someone interested in helping Telstra to come out on top at the end of the COT arbitrations, could see a way to use that secret conflict of interest to benefit Telstra and destroy the COTs’ claims?

 To be continued\